sgreben/ok/README.md

 # What

-Here's a WIP implementation of the [K2 language](http://en.wikipedia.org/wiki/K_(programming_language)) in OCaml.
+Here's a WIP implementation of the [K 2.0 language](http://en.wikipedia.org/wiki/K_(programming_language)) in OCaml.
 Some basic things already work.
-A whole bunch of things does not yet.
+A whole bunch of things does not (yet).

 # Why